Quantum information: BB84

-The first quantum key distribution scheme BB84, developed by Charles Bennett and Gilles Brassard in 1984.
+The first quantum key distribution scheme, BB84, was developed by Charles Bennett and Gilles Brassard in 1984.
 It is usually explained as a method of securely communicating a private key from a third party to another for use in one-time pad encryption.

 E91

 E91 was made by Artur Ekert in 1991.
 His scheme uses entangled pairs of photons.
 These two photons can be created by Alice, Bob, or by a third party including eavesdropper Eve.
 One of the photons is distributed to Alice and the other to Bob so that each one ends up with one photon from the pair.

 This scheme relies on two properties of quantum entanglement: